 In 1991, the Residential Life Committee, the Student Government Association, and the Community Council recommended creating, in addition to the existing foreign language houses, a limited number of academic interest houses.
 Academic interest houses are houses in which residents pursue a common academic interest and share the fruits of that interest with the campus community.
 In 2011, this policy was amended to change the category to include special interest houses.
-Oversight of these houses is the shared responsibility of the Office of the Dean of Students and the academic or administrative department sponsoring the house.
+Oversight of these houses is the shared responsibility of the Office of the Dean of Students and the academic (in the case of Academic Interest houses) or administrative (in the case of special interest houses) department sponsoring the house.

 The purpose of academic and special interest houses includes:

 b. development of programming to support these interests among house members and throughout the College community;